ggcarrots/django-carrots/source/install.rst

 IPython
 -------

-Eventually you can install ``IPython``, which improves the look and comfort when using Python from the console.
+Optionally you can install ``IPython``, which improves the look and comfort when using Python from the console.

 ``IPython`` installation: